 Everyone has their own snowboarding style.

+My name is Lorraine, and I’m a certified snowboard instructor.
 Whether you’re just beginning or have decades of riding under your belt, each individual boarder has their own flow that shows up as an on-snow form of expression.

 The sport allows for quite a bit of creativity.
 That’s one reason why it is so great.

 Outside of your individual riding style, there are also broader classifications within snowboarding that describe how you might like to ride.

 Two of those styles worth looking into, as they are often confused due to their somewhat similar names, are freestyle and freeride.
 Let’s dive into the distinction between them here.

 From the outside looking in, the different styles of snowboarding simply describe how you like to ride.
 This comes down to the different types of terrain you enjoy the most, as well as the maneuvers and tricks you most often perform.

 You don’t have to classify yourself into one style over another (although that is a style in and of itself known as all-mountain), but the snowboard industry has become specialized in a way that offers different equipment to match different styles.